microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/readme.md

 needing something like which line number the test failed at.
 When using [Arrange/Act/Assert](#arrangeactassert), think of it like testing just one thing in the "Act" phase.

-There is some disagreement on whether or not testing one thing means "assert one thing" or "test one state, with multiple asserts if needed".
+There is some disagreement on whether testing one thing means "assert one thing" or "test one state, with multiple asserts if needed".
 Both have their advantages and disadvantages, but as with most technical disagreements there is no "right" answer.
 Consistency when writing your tests one way or the other is more important!